ucsd-cse151a-ss25/ucsd-cse151a-ss25.github.io/src/index.md

 ### Discussion

-The course's discussion component meets for 2 hours every Wednesday.
+The course's discussion component meets for an hour every Friday.
 In each discsussion you'll switch between working on your own, working in pairs, and participating in group discussions about your approach, lessons learned, programming problems, and so on.
 Please bring your laptop to code and follow along.

 The discussion sessions will be led by TAs and tutors, who will note your participation in these discussions for credit.
 At the end of the day you will submit your work to show participation.